-In 2010, WBWCD began installing water meters on secondary connections in an effort to eliminate waste, inform homeowners on how much water they use for outdoor irrigation, and educate them about how much is actually needed for their landscape.
+In 2010, WBWCD began installing water meters on secondary connections in an effort to eliminate waste, inform homeowners on their outdoor water use, and educate them about how much is actually needed for their landscape.
 Water conservation goals, information, resources, programs, and strategies can be found on the respective websites of both water providers.